+(2) Supervisors

-- (b) If an incident has been recorded and an incident report is not required, but an infraction, citation or summons is issued, the trooper or police officer shall document the use of a BWC on such note to the prosecuting authority, if applicable, and/or in the CAD event corresponding with the incident. - (2) Supervisors - (a) Supervisors shall ensure that troopers and police officers equipped with issued or approved BWCs are utilizing the camera in accordance with policy and procedures as defined herein. - (b) Supervisors shall periodically inspect issued or approved BWC equipment assigned to troopers and police officers to ensure proper operability per testing protocols provided through training and manufacturer's recommendations. - (c) Supervisors shall ensure that upon being informed by a trooper or police officer under their supervision that the trooper or police officer's BWC equipment is lost, damaged or malfunctioning, that such BWC equipment is inspected and repaired or replaced, as necessary, to the extent practicable. - (d) Supervisors shall conduct a monthly review of all personnel assigned a BWC.
+- (a) Supervisors shall ensure that troopers and police officers equipped with issued or approved BWCs are utilizing the camera in accordance with policy and procedures as defined herein. - (b) Supervisors shall ensure that upon being informed by a trooper or police officer under their supervision that the trooper or police officer's BWC equipment is lost, damaged or malfunctioning, that such BWC equipment is inspected and repaired or replaced, as necessary, to the extent practicable. - (c) Supervisors shall conduct a monthly review of all personnel assigned a BWC.
 The frequency for review will be at least one (1) BWC review per month for personnel assigned a BWC.
-The purpose is to review issued or approved BWC recordings of traffic stops and citizen contacts of assigned personnel in accordance with this policy as well as reports generated as a result of these incidents to: (CALEA 41.3.8g)

-- 1. Ensure BWC equipment is operating properly; - 2.
+The purpose is to review issued or approved BWC recordings of traffic stops and citizen contacts of assigned personnel in accordance with this policy as well as reports generated as a result of these incidents to: (CALEA 41.3.8g) - 1.
+Ensure BWC equipment is operating properly; - 2.
 Ensure that troopers and police officers are utilizing the BWCs appropriately and in accordance with policies and procedures; and - 3.
+Ensure that the incidents recorded are consistent with how it was reported in the CAD/RMS system (e.g. Racial Profiling information for a traffic stop). - 4.
 Identify any areas in which additional training, policy revisions, or guidance is required.